teenchatbot/phoibe/docs/usage.md

 .fight R_Powell Mikaelvussy
 ```

 ### This will then give you the results of the fight.
-Using this very basic example you should be able to aptly use the wheelie command to use any other commands that you need help with, if you like to see the available commands then you can use the .help command which will give you the command and then a very brief description about it
+Using this very basic example you should be able to aptly use the wheelie command to use any other commands that you would like to
+### For more commands, please see either wheelie.json (if you can read json), or see commands.md